What is Industrial Distribution?

 - Revered as the number one ranked ID program by the industry and academia in North America.

-- Graduates receive a Bachelor of Science in Industrial Distribution from the Top 10 ranked College of Engineering at Texas A&M.
+- Undergraduates receive a Bachelor of Science in Industrial Distribution from the Top 10 ranked College of Engineering at Texas A&M.

 What Makes ID Unique?